HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Conclusion

 \section{Conclusion}

-We introduce \sys, a novel system that enhances LLM training flexibility and efficiency using heterogeneous GPUs.
-By supporting asymmetric partitioning across data, pipeline, and tensor model parallelism, \sys effectively leverages diverse GPU capabilities.
-We optimize these asymmetric computations with a hierarchical graph partitioning algorithm.
-Empirical studies show that \sys achieves comparable throughput to state-of-the-art systems with homogeneous high-performance GPUs on models ranging from 7B to 30B parameters. \sys also outperforms state-of-the-art heterogeneous training systems.
-These results highlight \sys’s potential to make LLM training more accessible and cost-effective by harnessing heterogeneous GPUs.
+\sys is a novel system that enhances LLM training on heterogeneous GPUs by asymmetric parallelism and effective scheduling.
+Empirical studies show that when running over heterogeneous GPUs, \sys achieves comparable throughput to state-of-the-art homogeneous training systems, and outperforms state-of-the-art heterogeneous training systems with the same heterogeneous GPUs.